Redmi Note 5: Software

-Redmi Note 5 (China) runs on MIUI 10 based on Android 8.1 Oreo.

-Redmi Note 5 Pro (India) and Redmi Note 5 (Global) runs on MIUI 11 based on Android 9 Pie Chinese version also was updated to MIUI 12.
+The Redmi Note 5 and Redmi Note 5 Pro were released with MIUI 9, but on the Redmi Note 5 it is based on Android 7.1.2 "Nougat", while on the Redmi Note 5 it is based on Android 8.1 "Oreo".
+Later, the phones were updated to Android 9 "Pie", but only the Chinese version of firmware was updated to MIUI 12, while the global firmware was updated only to MIUI 11.

 Features

 The most important thing is that the mobile is secure. smartphones come with a fingerprint reader and other sensors including an accelerometer, gyro, proximity, and compass.
 Additionally, include a radio.
 A lot of people like the audio quality, which is Noise -29.7 dB / Crosstalk -91.8 dB.
 It's helpful because it's not quite sharp.

 Reception

 Redmi Note 5 received mostly positive reviews.
 TechRadar called it the best budget smartphone in the market and rated it 4/5.
 However lack of NFC and USB type C port, as well as the camera bump and inclusion of advertisements in the UI has been criticized.

-Colors

-Redmi Note 5 was available in 5 colors: